paolobasso99/polimi_recordings_downloader/readme.md

 1. An URL to the recordings archives where there are all the links to the recordigs you want to download
 2. A txt file with the links to the recordings
 3. An URL to a Webeep "Recordings" page where the professor links the recordings.
+4. The URL to a webpage where the professor links directly the links to the videos (for example, the personal site of the professor)

 ### GUIDE 1: Download from recording archives
 This mode parses a page from the recordings archives to fetch the download links of the videos.